collective/collective.quickupload/README.txt

          if a mediatype is set in request :

-          -  an error will be raised in the form when the file content-type selected is not correct, when using the hidden iframe method.
+          -  an error will be raised in the form when the file content-type selected is not correct, when using the pure javascript tool.

-          -  Flashupload is more user friendly : only choosed content types are shown in selection  window, with a specific message "select images", "select video files" (...).
+          -  with Flashupload only choosed content types are shown in selection  window, with a specific message "select images", "select video files" (...).

       -  force portal_type

-         if no portal_type is set in request, content_type_registry is used to find the good portal_type, otherwise the "File" portal_type will be used.
+         if portal_type is not set in request, content_type_registry is used to find the good portal_type, otherwise the "File" portal_type will be used.

  - a basic Plone Control panel with some options::

     - use flashupload (yes/no), default = no

-    - show titles fields in form (yes/no), default = no
+    - fill file's titles in form (yes/no), default = yes

-    - automatic upload on select (yes/no), default=yes
+    - automatic upload on select (yes/no), default=no

     - max size limit for each file in KB (default= 0 = no limit)